-The standards and architecture of the AWS Landing Zone solution are designed by AWS, based on their definition of best practices.
-Previously, many companies using AWS extensively would have to take great care in order to ensure they stayed within the guidelines of the AWS Well-Architected Framework or would have to refactor extensively to meet said guidelines.
-The AWS Landing Zone solution instead enables a business to start with a well-architected environment and maintain it as they grow.
+AWS Landing Zone helps you quickly set up a secure, multi-account AWS environment, based on AWS best practices.
+While previously many companies using AWS extensively would have to take great care to ensure they stayed within the guidelines of the AWS Well-Architected Framework or have to refactor extensively to meet said guidelines.
+With the AWS Landing Zone solution, you a business can start with a well-architected baseline environment (with features like a multi-account architecture, identity and access management, governance, data security, network design, and logging) and maintain it as you grow.

 The AWS Landing Zone solution includes the setup of AWS Organizations and a set of AWS accounts tasked with different parts of your overall cloud strategy.
 For example, a centralized logging account is set up that compiles CloudTrail logs for efficient analysis.
 A security account is set up to monitor your cloud resources across accounts using Amazon GuardDuty.
 A shared services account is provisioned for any services like Active Directory that need to be accessible across workloads.
 An Account Vending Machine is created as a Service Catalog product, enabling permitted users to create AWS accounts in an efficient and secure way.
 These accounts are created with integrations to the above AWS Landing Zone features automatically.
 All of these accounts are comprehensively billed in a central place without extra setup to provide cost controls.
 With the right configuration, the AWS Landing Zone solution can be a cost-effective way to move some workloads to AWS or to evolve existing workloads in AWS to a well-architected design.